How To Frame A Latch Hook Wall Hanging

 Continue dragging the simple hole and moving it around the square until a knot is formed.
 It may take a few tries to get the hang of it, but trust me, once you get the hang of it, the movements will become faster and easier!

-See also How To Screenshot on Lenovo Laptop
+See also How To Unlock Disabled Iphone Xr

 I would also like to create a rule where each square is filled along the bottom edge.
 When I’m still